 Festive and fun red velvet crinkle cookies are perfect for Christmas baking.
-With a snowy coating of icing sugar, a perfectly crinkled top and the combination of chocolate with an undertone of vanilla, these holiday favourite cookies will be sure to be a crowd favourite.
+With a snowy coating of icing sugar, a perfectly crinkled top and the combination of chocolate with an undertone of vanilla, these pretty holiday cookies will be sure to be a crowd favourite.

 How to make red velvet crinkle cookies